 Preferred Alternative 2 would modify the catch limits for the Gulf Group Cobia stock based on the recommendations of the Councils' SSCs from the SEDAR 28 Update.
 The revised Gulf Group Cobia stock ACL is consistent with the MRIP-FES transition in the recreational data and addresses the overfishing status of the Gulf Group Cobia stock.
-Preferred Alternative 2 sets the stock ACL equal to the Councils' SSCs' recommendation for the stock ABC for 2021 -2023, and then maintains the ABC and ACL at the 2023 level for subsequent years until changed by future management action.
+Preferred Alternative 2 sets the stock ACL equal to the Councils' SSCs' recommendation for the stock ABC for 2021 - 2023, and then maintains the ABC and ACL at the 2023 level for subsequent years until changed by future management action.
 When comparing historical Gulf Group Cobia landings that are adjusted in FES currency to the 2021 OFL, ABC, and ACL in Preferred Alternative 2 (the lowest of the 2021 - 2023 SSC-recommended catch limits), total Gulf Group Cobia landings would have exceeded the ACL in six of the eight years since ACLs were implemented (Table 2.1.1).
 Landings would have also exceeded the 2021 OFL in four of the eight years since the OFLs were implemented.
 When comparing historical Gulf Group Cobia landings that are adjusted in FES currency to the 2023 OFL, ABC, and ACL in Preferred Alternative 2 (the highest of the 2021 - 2023 SSC-recommended catch limits), total Gulf Group Cobia landings would have exceeded the 2023 ACL in five of the eight years between 2012 and 2019 (Table 2.1.1).
 Landings would have exceeded the 2023 OFL in three of the eight years since OFLs were implemented.
 Therefore, changes to other management measures may be needed to constrain harvest to the ACL and prevent an overage of the OFL.

 Alternative 3 would modify the catch limits for Gulf Group Cobia stock as a constant catch based on the SSC's recommended OFL and ABC for 2021.
 Similar to Alternative 1 and Preferred Alternative 2, the ACL for Alternative 3 would remain equal to the ABC.
 Also, similar to Preferred Alternative 2, changes to other management measures may still be needed to constrain harvest to the ACL and prevent an overage of the OFL.
-It should be noted that the SSC did not recommend a constant catch scenario for Gulf Group Cobia because, as the stock is currently experiencing overfishing, more fine-scale annually projected catch limits may benefit the stock to ensure that it can recover from its "experiencing overfishing" stock status in a timely manner, assuming that catches are constrained to the ACL.
+It should be noted that the SSC did not recommend a constant catch scenario for Gulf Group Cobia because, as the stock is currently experiencing overfishing, more fine-scale annually projected catch limits may benefit the stock and fishermen to ensure that it can recover from its "experiencing overfishing" stock status in a timely manner, assuming that catches are constrained to the ACL.
+Alternative 3 would constrain catches to the SSC's recommended OFL and ABC for 2021, thereby limiting future biologically acceptable harvest levels as described in Preferred Alternative 2.

 Table 2.1.1.
-Gulf Group Cobia (Zones combined) recreational (lbs ww) and commercial landings (lbs lw) using MRIP-CHTS and MRIP-FES units, and total ACL in MRIP-CHTS units for the years 2012 - 2019.
+Gulf Group Cobia (Zones combined) recreational (lbs ww) and commercial landings (lbs lw) using MRIP-CHTS and MRIP-FES units for the years 2012 - 2019, and proposed ACLs in MRIP-FES units.